Intelix8996/cdm-project/docs/platform-description.md

 + Its most significat bit is one, it indicates that it is command byte.

-+ `l` - bLock, if zero - print single pixel, if one - block of pixels.
++ `l` - block, if zero - print single pixel, if one - block of pixels.

 + `w` - write, if zero - don't print anything, if one - print something.